 Mix flour, salt, and yeast in a bowl.
 Add water and mix with your hand well.
 Cover with a kitchen towel and put away.
 You can put it out of the way in a cold oven.
 In several hours it will look like this due to a process of slow fermentation:

-Sprinkle with flour, fold the dough once or twice to make it round and transfer to a baking sheet lined with parchment paper.
+Sprinkle with flour, fold the dough once or twice to make it round, and transfer to a baking sheet lined with parchment paper.
 Let it rise for 1-2 hours and double in size and bake at 450 ° F for about 40 min until golden brown.
-Every oven is different so you might need to adjust your baking temperature in a range from 425° to 475° F.
+Every oven is different, so you might need to adjust your baking temperature to a range from 425° to 475° F.

 The bread will look like this: